relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 using the same data to compare the run-time performance and classification accuracy.

-Quantized classifiers borrow features from KNN and others from Bayesian engines.
-A key design aspect is a faster mechanism to identify similarity for a given features.
+My design for Quantized classifiers was inspired by design elements in KNN, Bayesian and SVM engines.
-It was inspired by some of the underlying design of KNN engines combined with techniques from SVM engines.
+A key design goal was a faster mechanism to identify similarity for a given feature.

   In KNN we find similar records for a given feature by finding those with the most similar value which works but consumes